Celsius, BlockFi, and Voyager: What Went Wrong and Lessons Learned

 How to Evaluate Platforms Today

-When assessing any crypto lending platform in the current environment, apply these criteria:
+When I assess any crypto lending platform now, I apply these criteria:

 For CeFi platforms: